Stardust-kyun/calla/README.md

 - AwesomeWM git
 - Your distribution's package equivalents for line 4 of `DEBIAN/control` (the line that starts with `Depends:`)

 Calla currently comes pre-packaged with a version of AwesomeWM git for Debian.
-To avoid issues, remove the `usr/local` directory of this repo as well as the `calla-awesome` and `calla-awesome-client` files in `usr/bin`.
-You will need to edit `usr/bin/calla` to run `awesome` instead of `calla-awesome`.
-Once this is complete, all you should need to do is copy the `usr` directory to your root directory, merging it with your current `usr` directory.
+To avoid issues, remove the `src/usr/local` directory of this repo as well as the `calla-awesome` and `calla-awesome-client` files in `src/usr/bin`.
+You will need to edit `src/usr/bin/calla` to run `awesome` instead of `calla-awesome`.
+Once this is complete, all you should need to do is copy the `src/usr` directory to your root directory, merging it with your current `usr` directory.

 ---